pmem/pmem.github.io/_posts/2015-06-13-accessing-pmem.md

 		return 0;
 	}

-Here we create the pool file with name from the first argument.
-Don't forget to use proper file mode in the create or you will end up with pool you cannot open or modify.
+Here we create the pool file with the name from the first argument.
+Don't forget to use proper file mode in `pmemobj_create` or you will end up with pool you cannot open or modify.

 	PMEMoid root = pmemobj_root(pop, sizeof (struct my_root));
 	struct my_root *rootp = pmemobj_direct(root);

-Next we request the root object and translate it to a usable, direct, pointer.
+Next we request the root object and translate it to a usable, direct pointer.
 Because this is done just after creating the pool we can be sure that the `struct my_root` pointed to by `root` is zeroed.

 	char buf[MAX_BUF_LEN];
 	scanf("%9s", buf);